Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-nmrg-mcp-nm.md

 # MCP Usage Examples

-## Example
+## Device Configuration using MCP+CLI

+In this example, MCP server is implemented by Server and expose all CLI interfaces and documentation as tools to the MCP Client.
+The Nework controller implement the client to interact with MCP server in the Network device.

-Take multi-vendor network management as an example, the MCP server is deployed locally on the network controller, and the tools are integrated into the MCP server.
-The server provides the following registered tool descriptor information:
+The MCP server provides the following registered tool descriptor information:

 Tools description: It describes the name, use, and parameters of tools.